View on GitHub

 Resources

 The compute and memory resources for DatAasee can be configured via the compose.yaml.
-Overall, a bare-metal machine or virtual machine requires:
+To run, a bare-metal machine or virtual machine requires:

-Note, that resource and system requirements depend on load, particularly, database and backend are under heavy load during ingest.
+Note, that resource and system requirements depend on load; especially the database is under heavy load during ingest.
 Post ingest, (new) metadata records are interrelated, also causing heavy database loads.
 Generally, the database drives the overall performance.
-Thus, to improve performance, try first to increase the memory limits (in the compose.yaml) for the database component (i.e. from 4G to 6G).
+Thus, to improve performance, try first to increase the memory limits (in the compose.yaml) for the database component (i.e. from 4G to 24G).

 Using DatAasee

-In this section the terms “operator” and “user” are utilized, where “operator” refers to the party installing, serving and maintaining DatAasee, and “user” refers to the individuals reading from DatAasee.
+In this section the terms “operator” and “user” are utilized, where “operator” refers to the party installing, serving and maintaining DatAasee, and “user” refers to the individuals or services reading from DatAasee.

 Operator Activities